 Employment Lands Strategy recommendations are organized by phasing.
 Immediate recommendations are foundation actions to be pursued first and undertaken within a year.
-These recommendations meet multiple employment lands objectives, are relatively easy to implement, comparatively low cost, and provide a foundation for future short-term (1 to 2 years), medium-term (3 to 4 years) and long-term (5 years+) employment lands recommendations.
+These recommendations meet multiple employment lands objectives, are relatively easy to implement, comparatively low cost, and provide a foundation for future short-term (1 to 2 years) and medium-term (3 to 4 years) employment lands recommendations.